keshavramji/mellea/docs/tutorial.md

 ### Training the aLoRA Adapter

-Mellea provides a command-line interface for training [LoRA](https://arxiv.org/abs/2106.09685) or [aLoRA](https://github.com/IBM/alora) adapters.
-Classical LoRAs must re-process our entire context, which can get experience for quick checks happening within an inner loop (such as requirement checking).
-The aLoRA method allows us adapt a base LLM to new tasks, and then run the adapter with minimal compute overhead.
+Mellea provides a command-line interface for training [LoRA](https://arxiv.org/abs/2106.09685) or [aLoRA](https://github.com/IBM/activated-lora) adapters.
+Classical LoRAs must re-process our entire context, which can get expensive for quick checks happening within an inner loop (such as requirement checking).
+The aLoRA method allows us to adapt a base LLM to new tasks, and then run the adapter with minimal compute overhead.
 The adapters are fast to train and fast to switch between.

 We will train a lightweight adapter with the `m alora train` command on this small dataset: